mvolkmann/blog/src/python/python-compared-to-js.md

 To gain type checking for JavaScript, use the TypeScript compiler.
 TypeScript is a superset of JavaScript that adds types.

-To gain type checking for Python, use the mypy tool.
+Two popular tools that provide type checking on Python source files are mypy and Pyright. mypy begin in 2014 and Pyright began in 2019.
-It performs type checking on Python source files.
+Pyright is used by the VS Code extension Pylance.

 The primitive types supported by mypy are: